napchick/nap-fm/README.md

 **nap-fm** is a personal dashboard for analyzing music listening history.
 The project collects data from Spotify, stores it in a database, and visualizes statistics through a web interface (built with Streamlit).

-You can explore the live service via this [link](https://nap-fm.streamlit.app/)
+You can explore the live service via this [link](https://nap-fm.streamlit.app/) (temporarily out of service)
 ---

 ## Features